Magnetic Resonance Laboratory - NMR and EPR

 Routine maintenance and repairs are provided by the NMR Facility Staff and the CBC Instrumentation Support Group.

-Higher field instruments optimized for bioNMR applications are part of the Campus Chemical Instrument Center (CCIC) and the upcoming National Gateway Ultrahigh Field NMR Center, managed and operated by the Office of Research.
+Higher field instruments optimized for bioNMR applications are part of the Campus Chemical Instrument Center (CCIC) and the National Gateway Ultrahigh Field NMR Center, managed and operated by the Office of Research.

 Chen, D., Zhu, X., Ilavsky, J., Whitmer, T.L., Hatzakis, E., Jones, O., Campanella, O.; Polyphenols weaken pea protein gel by formation of large aggregates with diminished non-covalent interactions, Biomacromolecules 2021, 22, 1001.
 DOI: 10.1021/acs.biomac.0c01753.